Tenancingo, State of Mexico: Socioeconomics

 Weaving is mostly done by men with women knotting the fringe.
 In Ixpuichapan, there is an association of women dedicated to the weaving of fringes.

 Luis Rodriguez Martinez has stated that the craft is in danger of disappearing from Tenancingo.
 Currently there are 35 weavers from 200 about 70 years ago and thirty of these have been in operation for more than sixty years.
 The main reason for the loss of artisans is the low prices of rebozos, including imitations from abroad.
 Weavers have taken to making other items such as neckties and bags using the same material as the rebozos.
 Children of weavers, including those of Evarito Borboa, are deciding not to follow in their parents' footsteps.

 To help preserve the tradition, in 2014, the town hosted the first National Rebozo Contest, sponsored by FONART and the state tourism secretary.
 It attracts over thirty artisans and about 3,500 people each year with pieces available here running between 200 and 15,000 pesos.

-Geography and environment
+Geography

 The municipality is located in a small valley just southeast of the Toluca Valley.
 The ruggedness of the area is due to its formation by an eruption of the Nevado de Toluca volcano.
 It is possible that the valley was a lake, which eventually dried up as the rocks here are both volcanic and sedimentary.

 The average altitude is 2,300 m, varying between 2,060 and 2,490 m above sea level.
 Major peaks include Peña Colorada, La Vibora, la Tezontlera, La Cantera and La Malinche, with the last two part of a small range called the Nixcongo.
 From the highest elevations of the municipality, it is possible to see the peaks of the Nevado de Toluca and Popocatepetl.